cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     :::info

-    `gp_etcd_namespace` is the namespace configuration for the cluster, and the on-premises deployment mode can use the default configuration.
+    `gp_etcd_namespace` is the namespace configuration for the cluster, and on-premises deployments use the default configuration.

     :::

 #### Step 4: Create data directory {#minimal-step-4}

-1. Append a line of the `source` command in the `~/.bashrc` file on each node.
+1. In the `~/.bashrc` file on each node, add a line of the `source` command.
 For example:

     ```bash
     # /usr/local/cloudberry-db is the deployment directory for Cloudberry Database.